jheusala/qualify/README.md

 Options for `conform` are:

 * `type` - The type of the function.
-Possible values are: `basic` - default, this is standard function, `async` - Basic async function: last argument must be a function that takes first argument as an optional error message, `promise` - Will return a promise object (CommonJS/PromiseA).
+Possible values are: `basic` - default, this is standard function, `async` - Basic async function: last argument must be a function which can be called with first argument as an optional error message, `promise` - Will return a promise object (CommonJS/PromiseA).
 [Not implemented yet.]
 * `defaults` - If set as `right` then all optional arguments are fulfilled from right to left
 * `max` and `min` or `length` - how many arguments the function must have. `length` will override `max` and `min` as the same value.
 * `validate` - An array of schemas that will be used to specify how arguments are validated.
 Optional arguments should be set as `undefined`.